Building Retaining Walls on Property Boundaries

 Retaining Walls Near Property Boundaries

-When installed near property lines, retaining walls can cause a variety of issues because they may only benefit one landowner.
+When installed near property lines, panel and post retaining walls can cause a variety of issues because they may only benefit one landowner.
 When it comes to erecting a retaining wall, the law takes into consideration multiple factors such as the wall’s location, impact on the surrounding environment and the hazards that it potentially creates.

 Most of the time, building a retaining wall involves excavation of the land.
 If this work or the wall itself causes encroachment or damage to the neighbouring property, the one who commissioned the work can be held responsible for the negative impact.
 The liable party must repair or remove their retaining wall, and bear all related costs as well as compensation for damage inflicted to the adjacent property.